-Love London Love Culture rounds up the reviews.

-Love London Love Culture rounds up the reviews for Oscar Toeman’s production of Anna Ziegler’s new play Actually.
+Love London Love Culture rounds up the reviews for the highly anticipated transfer of Dear Evan Hansen from Broadway.